About the SEA

 Vice President: Emily Johnson

-Secretary & Webmaster: Nabilah Ikram
+Secretary and Webmaster: Nabilah Ikram

 Treasurer: Mary Le